cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/access-workers.md

 # Create custom headers for Cloudflare Access-protected origins with Workers

-This tutorial covers how to add custom headers to send down to your origin services protected by Cloudflare Access.
-This can be valuable when applications or some networking implementations require specific, custom headers passed to the origin, which can sometimes be difficult to replicate when moving the traffic to a Zero Trust proxy of any kind.
+This tutorial covers how to use a [Cloudflare Worker](/workers/) to add custom HTTP headers to traffic and how to send those headers to your origin services protected by [Cloudflare Access](/cloudflare-one/policies/access/).

+Certain applications or networking implementations require specific custom headers to be passed the origin, which can be difficult to implement for traffic moving through a Zero Trust proxy.
+You can use a Worker to send the [headers required by Access](/cloudflare-one/identity/authorization-cookie/).
+In addition, you can send a header called `cf-access-authenticated-user-email`, which contains the authenticated user's email address.
-When Cloudflare sends a request to your origin, the request will include an application token as a `Cf-Access-Jwt-Assertion` request header and as a `CF_Authorization` cookie.

-Cloudflare signs the token with a key pair unique to your account.
-You should validate the token with your public key to ensure that the request came from Access and not a malicious third party.

-Along with the JWT header, `CF_Authorization` cookie, and other Cloudflare specific headers, also sent is a header called `cf-access-authenticated-user-email` containing the authenticated user's email address.

-To send the authenticated user's email address as a different header or to include other Cloudflare or custom headers you can use a Worker.
+---

 {{<tutorial>}}

 {{<tutorial-prereqs>}}

-- Secure your origin server with [Access](/cloudflare-one/policies/access/)
+- Secure your origin server with Cloudflare Access

 {{</tutorial-prereqs>}}